TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    .. index:: single: Py_AddPendingCall()

-   Schedule a function to be called from the main interpreter thread.
+   Schedule a function to be called kutoka the main interpreter thread.
 On success, ``0`` is returned and *func* is queued for being called in the main thread.
 On failure, ``-1`` is returned without setting any exception.

-   When successfully queued, *func* will be *eventually* called from the main interpreter thread with the argument *arg*.
+   When successfully queued, *func* will be *eventually* called kutoka the main interpreter thread with the argument *arg*.
 It will be called asynchronously with respect to normally running Python code, but with both these conditions met: